 When the fish are sipping emerging midges or baetis off the surface, this is a dry fly pattern to try first.

-The benefit of the parachute means this is one of the few winter dry flies that you can kind of see as it floats downstream, so when a trout slurps it up, it should be quite obvious.
+The benefit of the parachute means this is one of the few winter fly patterns that you can kind of see as it floats downstream, so when a trout slurps it up, it should be quite obvious.

 The Griffith’s Gnat is another one of the flies you should be fishing for winter risers, especially when no other fly seems to be working.
 One of the biggest issues with dry fly fishing in the winter is being able to use a fly that’s the same size as a midge, which is often impossible.